CloudEric/dnsvpn-cloudformation/README.md

 - The availability zone for the subnet where the EC2 instance will be created.
 It must match the location of your EBS volume.

 ##### EBSVolumeID
 - You need to create and format an EBS volume prior to running this template.
 This will be used as the docker Blind mount for storing persistent data such as configuration and keys.
-Before you successfully run the template for the first time you will need to attach the volume to an and formatted with the following command.
+Before you successfully run the template for the first time you will need to attach the volume to an EC2 instance and format it with the following command:

       sudo mkfs -t ext4 device_name
 ---